jenskeiner/lintr/docs/project_plan.md

   - [x] 1.11.4: Colorize the output where appropriate.
 E.g. printing a check mark should be green, a cross should be red, etc.
 - [] 1.12: Mutually exclusive rules and precedence.
   - [x] 1.12.1: Implement the concept of mutually exclusive rules.
 A rule may point to other rules that it is mutually exclusive with.
 The relationship is bi-directional.
-  - [] 1.12.2: Implement rule precedence in rule sets.
-Add new effective_rules() method to rule sets.
-Should return the rules that are actually active.
+  - [x] 1.12.2: Implement rule precedence in rule sets by adding new `effective_rules()` method.
+This method should:
+    - Process rules in reverse order (last added first) to respect precedence
+    - Build a dictionary of mutually exclusive relationships for efficient lookup
+    - For each rule being processed, exclude any earlier rules that are mutually exclusive with it
+    - Return an iterator of the effective rules in their original order
+    - Handle the bi-directional nature of mutual exclusivity automatically
-- [] 1.13: Create a default rule set (e.g., for Python library projects).
+- [x] 1.13: Create a minimal default rule set.
-- [] 1.14: Output results of linting operations.
+- [x] 1.14: Output results of linting operations.

 ### Phase 2: Autofix and Dry-Run Modes
 - [] 2.1: Implement autofix logic for auto-fixable rules.